 The only way to get out of this penalty is to see if you qualify for one of the exemptions, which can include things like certain hardships, healthcare being unaffordable, having only a short gap in coverage or living abroad.
 Even if you don’t apply for an exemption for the entire year, proving one applied to you for a few months can at least reduce your penalty.
 Most of these exemptions are claimed with Form 8695 when you file your return.

 Some final notes: When stating your case against a penalty, never use an excuse like you forgot or didn’t know about the law—it won’t help you out.
 You also can’t blame your tax preparer (although they might be able to help you figure out how to reduce or remove it!).
 If the IRS made a mistake that led to your penalty, however, you should not have to pay it.
 Finally, if your request to remove a penalty is rejected, you can appeal it.
-The IRS has a tool to guide you through this process, or you can talk to your CPA.
+The IRS has a tool to guide you through this process.

 Abridged by Amy: